aaron-c-jones/tahamonfared.github.io/_posts/2016-12-30-Classification-Part2.md

 Linear Discriminant Analysis
 ============================

-From the model selection part in the last post we know Y1 and Y2 are enough for our classifications.
+From the model selection part in the last post, we know Y1 and Y2 are enough for our classifications.
 So let's test them for the assumptions of LDA.
 Namely, normality and constant covariance structure between categories of response.

 ``` r
 mardiaTest(flea[,2:3],qqplot = TRUE)